Elias John Kwandikwa

-Elias John Kwandikwa (1 July 1966 – 2 August 2021) was a Tanzanian CCM politician and Member of Parliament for the Ushetu constituency since 2015.
+Elias John Kwandikwa (1 July 1966 – 2 August 2021) was a Tanzanian CCM politician and Member of Parliament for the Ushetu constituency from 2015 to 2021.

 He was a Deputy Minister of Works, Transport and Communications, until 9 October 2017.

-He then served as a Minister of Defence and National Service from December 2020 until his death in August 2021.
+He then served as Minister of Defence and National Service from December 2020 until his death in August 2021.

 Background and education

 He was born on 1 July 1966, in the Shinyanga Region of Tanzania.
 He attended Kisuke Primary School, from 1977 until 1983.
 He then transferred to Mwenge Secondary School for his middle school studies from 1984 until 1987.
 For his high school education, he studied at Shinyanga Secondary School, from 1988 until 1990.

 He studied at The Institute of Finance Management from 1997 until 1999, graduating with an Advanced Diploma in Accountancy.
 In 2004, the National Board of Accountants and Auditors (NBAA), awarded him a certificate as a Certified Public Accountant (CPA).
 He then obtained a Master of Business Administration, from the Eastern and Southern African Management Institute (EASAMI), in 2015.